 CONS – Sometimes the students were reticent to speak, and this was challenging when I first started.
 Not having weekends off wasn’t great, and there was very little vacation time (10 days per year).

 What do you need to teach in Japan?

 I started on a working holiday visa (and taught part-time) and then upgraded to a work visa and got sponsored by my company.

-I needed a Bachelor’s degree (in anything) and to be from one of the main native English speaking countries – this is a Japanese visa requirement.
-At the time – this was a few years ago – I did not need a TEFL/TESOL certificate.
+I needed a Bachelor’s degree (in anything) and to be from one of the main native English-speaking countries – this is a Japanese visa requirement.
+At the time – this was several years ago – I did not need a TEFL/TESOL certificate.
 They only gave me three days of training and I was a terrible teacher.